Ty France Preview, Player Props: Mariners vs. Rays

-The Seattle Mariners, including Ty France (.241 slugging percentage in past 10 games, including no home run), battle starting pitcher Aaron Civale and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.
+Ty France -- .167 average over his past 10 games -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Zach Eflin on the mound, on September 10 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rays.
+In his previous game he had a one-hit showing (1-for-4) against the Rays.

 Ty France Game Info & Props vs. the Rays